 Let me summarize what this DataFlow does:

-25 processes take items from the queue, decode and process them into [image, label] pairs, and send them through ZMQ IPC pipe.
+25 processes take items from the queue, decode and process them into [image, label] pairs, and send them through ZMQ IPC pipe to the main process.

 The main process takes data from the pipe, makes batches.

-The two DataFlow mentioned in this tutorial (both random read and sequential read) can run at a speed of 1k ~ 2.5k images per second if you have good CPUs, RAM, disks.
-With fewer augmentations, it can reach 5k images/s.
+The two DataFlow mentioned in this tutorial (both random read and sequential read) can run at a speed of 1k ~ 5k images per second, depend on your hardware condition of CPUs, RAM, disks, and the amount of augmentation.
 As a reference, tensorpack can train ResNet-18 at 1.2k images/s on 4 old TitanX.
-8 P100s can train ResNet-50 at 1.7k images/s according to the official benchmark.
-So DataFlow will not be a serious bottleneck if configured properly.
+8 V100s can train ResNet-50 at 2.8k images/s according to tensorpack benchmark.
+So DataFlow will not be a bottleneck if configured properly.

 # Training Machine, process 1-10: df = MyLargeData() send_dataflow_zmq(df, 'ipc://@my-socket')